uqlibrary/fez-frontend/README.md

 to keep initial load to a minimum following optimisation has been added to the project:

 - Async (lazy) loading of non-essential (essential components are only those components user can see on public pages when not authenticated)
-- Splitting essential vendor libraries out ('react', 'react-dom', 'react-router-dom', 'redux', 'redux-form') - those libraries do not change often and will be cached by the browser
+- Splitting essential vendor libraries out ('react', 'react-dom', 'react-router-dom', 'redux', 'react-redux') - those libraries do not change often and will be cached by the browser
 - Optimise rendering of the components (in ReactJs 15 use react-addon-perf) to minimize wasteful rendering of components, implement PureComponent or shouldComponentUpdate()
 - Locale package is split into smaller chunks to avoid loading it all at once:
    - publicationForm.js locale is loaded only when PublicationForm component is loaded